JohnLCaron/rlauxe/README.md

 If the error estimates are correct, one gets optimal "sample sizes", the number of ballots needed to prove the election is correct.

-See [CLCA Risk function](docs/Clca.md) for details on CLCA and BettingMart.
+See [Betting risk function](docs/BettingRiskFunctions.md) for overview of the risk and betting functions.

-See [Generalized Adaptive Betting](docs/GeneralizedAdaptiveBetting.md) for details on the GeneralAdaptiveBetting function.
+See [Card Level Comparison Audits](docs/Clca.md) for details on CLCA.

 ## OneAudit CLCA